Architecture of Melbourne: 1960s–1980s: Skyscraper boom

-A 1970s mining and financial boom saw many taller buildings constructed in the modern style like 140 William Street (1972).
+A 1970s mining and financial boom saw many taller buildings constructed in the modern style, like 140 William Street (1972), influenced by Chicago skyscrapers.

 Between the late 1970s and 1980s, Melbourne's skyline reached new heights with the construction of several office buildings.
 Whelan the Wrecker went out of business in the early 1990s and heritage laws were tightened into the mid 1990s.
 In 1972, 140 William Street (formerly known as BHP House) became the city's first building to exceed the height of 150 metres and was the tallest in Melbourne for a few years.
 It was constructed in steel and concrete and features an imposing dark glass facade.
 Designed by the architectural practice Yuncken Freeman alongside engineers Irwin Johnson and Partners, it was heavily influenced by contemporary skyscrapers in Chicago.
 The local architects sought technical advice from Fazlur Khan of renowned American architectural firm Skidmore, Owings & Merrill (SOM), spending 10 weeks at their Chicago office in 1968.
 The design ingenuity of 140 William Street was recognised as the building became one of the few heritage registered skyscrapers in Melbourne.

 The Optus Centre, which surpassed 140 William Street's height marginally, was completed in 1975.
 In 1977 Nauru House claimed the feat of the tallest building in Melbourne at a height of 182 m1978, the first of the Collins Place towers were opened, at a height of 185 metres.
 The design of Collins Place was based around a pair of towers at 45 degree angles to the Hoddle Grid, with the triangular spaces between forming an open plaza to the street and a shopping plaza behind the towers.
 All open spaces are covered by a space frame, with transparent plastic roofing.
 The whole complex is clad in tan-coloured precast masonry panels.

 Collins Place twin towers by I. M. Pei were Melbourne's tallest from 1978 to 1986.

 In 1986, the Rialto Towers surpassed Sydney's MLC Centre as the tallest building in the Southern Hemisphere, with a height of 251 metres.
 At the time of its opening it was the 23rd–tallest building in the world.
 In the 1990s, another 9 buildings were constructed in Melbourne that exceeded 150 metres; 5 of these surpassed heights of 200 metres.
 101 Collins Street, which is 260 m, became the tallest building in Australia and the Southern Hemisphere in 1991; it was surpassed in height as a result of the completion of the nearby 120 Collins Street that same year.
 The skyscraper, which stands at 265 metres in height, held the titles for tallest building in Australia and the Southern Hemisphere for fourteen years, until the completion of the Gold Coast's Q1 in 2005.